 - Degree of retinal damage

-- If your doctor instructs you to keep your head in a certain position, do so as much as possible.
-Keep the position even when eating, sleeping, and bathing.
+Your doctor may instruct you to keep your head in a certain position.
+You should do this as much as possible, even while eating, sleeping, and bathing.
 Positional pillows can help make this more comfortable.

 It is important to monitor your recovery.
-Alert your doctor to any problems occur after the Detached Retina Repair.
 If any of the following occur, call your doctor: